finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 };
 ```

 We already seen how to minimize out HTML and JS.
 What about our CSS?
+So far, if we take a look at our extracted CSS, our CSS still not minimized.
+To minimize our CSS, there are 2 alternatives to achieve it.
+First, add directly **cssnano** to our **PostCSS** config to minify our CSS.
+Second, using webpack plugin, it's **optimize-css-assets-webpack-plugin**, which is under the hood using **cssnano** too.
+You might ask, what's the difference and which one is better?
+To be honest, I don't really know much about it.

-So far, our CSS still doesn't get minimize.
-To minimize our CSS, we need another webpack plugin, it's **optimize-css-assets-webpack-plugin**, which is by default using **cssnano** to minimize our CSS.
+we need another webpack plugin, it's **optimize-css-assets-webpack-plugin**, which is by default using **cssnano** to minimize our CSS.

 ```bash
 # If you're using yarn